tsinghua-cel/Staircase-Attack/README.md

 ## **2 Run the Testnet Step by Step**<a id="chapter-002"></a>
 We establish 1000 validators for testing.
 Among them, the honest validators run the code in folder beacon1 while the Byzantine validators run the code in folder beacon2.

 * Start the execution layer of Eth 2.0.
-The command will ask you to input a password for your secret key.
-You can just hit enter three times to leave it empty.

 ```
 ./execution.sh
 ```